Name validation #

 - Change the name

-You might need to take additional actions for schema, table and column names that are already used in publications or projects.
+You might need to take additional actions for schema, table, and column names that are already used in data tables or projects.
 Please use the forum if you need help.